 Then, I started at the top and worked my way back down with a bright orange color using the same method.
 You can see how nicely it blended in the center; that’s because I kept the paper wet while I was working with it.

 After I had dried my panel with my heat tool, I glued on my die cuts and my heat embossed sentiment.
-To keep the vellum circle on my card without the adhesive showing, I put a glue dot under the sequin 🙂
+To keep the vellum circle on my card without the adhesive showing, I put a dot with some clear gel tacky glue under the sequin 🙂

 Thanks for stopping by to check out what I did with white die cuts on a painted background!
 Do you paint?
 Leave a comment below and tell me what kind of paint is your favorite!